anthony-firn/CPU-FPGA-Tutorial/README.md

    - Provide an email address, and set a password.

-4. **Verify Your Email or Mobile Number:**
+4. **Verify Your Mobile Number:**

-   - You'll receive a verification code via email or SMS.
+   - Enter your mobile phone number.
+You'll receive a verification code via email SMS.
 Enter it to proceed.

 5. **Complete Account Information:**